akanksha-v/Mini-android-apps/README.md

 # Mini-android-apps
-It's start of my journey with android development
+It's just a start of my journey with android development